Tag: gain

 If you’ve been taught to treat the stock market with a “long game”, then the current volatility isn’t too concerning.
 If you haven’t been taught that, you’re watching the stock market with acid indigestion when it falls and elation when it rises.

 Over the last few decades, as the focus on schooling increases (along with its costs), mentoring is talked about a lot, and done very little.
-There seems to be an that people will now self-educate.
+There seems to be an expectation that people will now self-educate.
 There is good in that, as true education (versus regurgitation) requires self-direction.
-The problem that then arises is a lack of and loyalty.
+The problem that then arises is a lack of community and loyalty.

 In Luke’s version of the minas (i.e., talents), the nobleman who left his servants behind expected self-direction.
 In this version of this tale, 10 servants are each given a mina (for a total of 10 minas).
-We only about the super-successful servant, the quite-successful servant, and the vocally ungrateful one.
+We only hear about the super-successful servant, the quite-successful servant, and the vocally ungrateful one.
 The prologue to the tale indicates that the vocal servant probably voiced the feelings of them all.
 He was just the only one who said anything.

 What about the other 7 servants?
 Did any fail and declare bankruptcy?
 Did some only earn 1 or 2 minas?
-Did some at least put it in the bank and interest?
+Did some at least put it in the bank and gain interest?

-The and difficulties of parables and illustrative stories such as these are that we can miss differences.
+The joy and difficulties of parables and illustrative stories such as these are that we can miss differences.
 Most of us read into this Lukan version what we read in Matthew.
 We see the 3 and miss the 10.
 The differences in these 2 versions mirror similar tales in our days.
 Magazines, blogs, TV shows will focus on the super- and quite-successful entrepreneurs and leaders.
 They rarely pay attention to the burying type but are vicious wolves when they do.

 Except for election season, the remaining 7 are ignored.
 Leaders will all too often focus on the 3, and not the 7.
 They will pour 80% of their effort (even its nothing more than taking credit) into the 2, get 800% back, evaluate themselves as successful, and cast-off the 1.
 The 7?
 Only God knows.
 Their potential has been completely squandered.